thaingo/perry/api-security/README.md

   @Override
   protected Collection<Long> filterIds(Collection<Long> ids) {
-    // pre-load data that will be needed for authorization of every id in the collection Collection<Long> filteredIds = ids instanceof Set ? new HashSet() : new ArrayList();
+    // perform initialization that may be needed for authorization of every id in the collection Collection<Long> filteredIds = ids instanceof Set ? new HashSet() : new ArrayList();
     for (Long id : ids) {
-      // evaluate authorization for an id using pre-loaded data if (isAuthorized) {
+      // evaluate authorization
+      if (isAuthorized) {
         filteredIds.add(id);
       }